jkimlab/TAMA/README.md

           GCF_000007365.fna.gz	438753
           GCF_000007725.fna.gz	198804
           GCF_000009605.fna.gz	224915
+        - Also, you can see an example in the examples directory of TAMA (ref_list.example)

         2. Taxonomy names file (names.dmp file from NCBI taxonomy)
         3. Taxonomy nodes file (nodes.dmp file from NCBI taxonomy)